 Indiana plans annually to provide two (2) DRE Courses with a goal of fifty (50) new DRE's trained annually to outpace attrition and provide additional resources.
-Indiana has increased the number of certified DRE Officers from 115 in 2016 to 256 in 2020.
-Two SFST Instructor Courses are planned annually to increase the number of SFST Instructors available to provide basic training and refresher training with associated psychomotor proficiencies.
+Indiana has increased the number of certified DRE Officers from 115 in 2016 to 256 in 2020, and with attrition this number was reduced to

+176 by 2022.
+A minimum of two SFST Instructor Courses are planned annually to increase the number of SFST Instructors available to provide basic training and refresher training with associated psychomotor proficiencies.

-The impaired driving program additionally provides logistical and educational support with the Law Enforcement Phlebotomy, Advanced Roadside Impaired Driving Enforcement (ARIDE) training programs, and the annual Traffic Safety Conference with the impaired driving Conexus between all programs.
+The impaired driving program additionally provides logistical and educational support with the Law Enforcement Phlebotomy, Advanced Roadside Impaired Driving Enforcement (ARIDE) training programs, and the annual Traffic Safety Conference with the impaired driving conexus between all programs.
 Assigned program manager will provide oversight and monitoring of this project.